 There are many Sundarban tour operators that offer different types of package tours to the Sundarbans National Park in West Bengal.
 Most are predefined group tours with fixed itineraries and can either be day tours, overnight, or multiple nights with set accommodations included.
 You will be picked up from Kolkata and dropped back there and can either stay aboard a boat or on land.
 Hotels and resorts also provide their guests with tour packages.
 See what these top places to stay in the Sundarbans have to offer as well.

 Help Tourism specializes in purposeful, eco-friendly travel to natural areas in east and northeast India.
-The organization has its own "resort", the Sundarbans Jungle Camp on Bali island, and boats for river cruises.
+The organization has its own "resort", the Sundarbans Jungle Camp on Bali Island, and boats for river cruises.
 The resort was built in partnership with locals to provide them with a livelihood and reduce tiger-human conflict.
 Its six comfortable, ethnic thatched cottages with modern attached bathrooms are located on the banks of the Bidya river.
 Locals are all employed in the running of the resort and as guides.

-Tour packages of various durations from two to four nights are available.
+Tour packages of various lengths from two to four nights are available.
 Expect to pay around 40,000 rupees for a private three-day package for two people.
 This includes transport from Kolkata, accommodations, all meals, boat cruises, naturalist and local guide, park entrance fees, village experience, and country boat ride.
 Special birding tours are also possible.
-Bookings can be made through the Help Tourism website, although unfortunately, it's not very... user-friendly.
+Bookings can be made through the Help Tourism website, although unfortunately, it's not very user-friendly.

 Tour de Sundarban (also known as Backpackers) has its own exclusive purpose-built accommodations and boats as well.
-The solar-powered Eco Village, located on Satjelia island, has 17 mud cottages with attached western bathrooms, hammocks, and a community center for travelers to hang out in.
+The solar-powered Eco Village, located on Satjelia island, has 20 mud cottages with attached western bathrooms, hammocks, and a community center for travelers to hang out in.
 The company was founded by three "brothers" (they are actually an uncle, nephew, and cousin), who were so inspired by a visit to the Sundarbans that they decided to start taking other people on trips there.

 If you'd prefer to stay on a boat rather than on land, and you're looking for a private and personalized tour experience with a touch of luxury, check out Sundarban Houseboat.
 The unique boat has been specially designed and renovated to provide inviting classy hotel-style accommodations.
 You won't need to sacrifice comfort to stay on this boat.
-There are three bedrooms, all with attached western bathrooms, that can accommodate 14 people in total.
+There are three bedrooms, all with attached western bathrooms, that can accommodate groups of 14 to 25 people in total.
 Facilities include air conditioning, flat screen TVs in all rooms, living and dining room with sofas, kitchen with gourmet chef, sun deck with loungers, library, games, and movies.

-Packages are available for durations of one to four nights (or more!), visiting various watchtowers, islands, and villages.
+Packages are available for a duration of one to four nights (or more, on request!), visiting various watchtowers, islands, and villages.
 The boat can be hired exclusively, or on a per room basis.
 Rates vary according to guest requirements.
-Book as far in advance as possible because its popular!Continue to 5 of 6 below.
+Book as far in advance as possible because it is popular!

 Government-owned West Bengal Tourism operates popular one-night and two-night budget cruise packages to the Sundarbans, staying aboard their boats.
 The organization has two large cruisers, Sarbajaya (the better of the two) and Chitralekha.
 The one-night tour package includes visits to Sudhanyakhali, Sajnekhali, and Dobanki watchtowers.
 The two-night package includes an additional visit to Jhingakhali watchtower.

 What you need to keep in mind when booking these tours is that the boats can not travel through the more narrow waterways due to their large size.
 Being restricted to wide waterways means less chance of wildlife sightings.
 Plus, these are group tours with up to 50 people.
-Expect to pay around 6,000 rupees per person for two nights.
+Expect to pay around 6,500 rupees per person for two nights.